Justin322322/social-media-manager-template/docs/configuration.md

 1. Try to read from your sheet
 2. Verify you can write to the sheet
 3. Check that sheet names match exactly
+4. Test column structure matches requirements

 ### 2. Test Facebook API

 1. Use Graph API Explorer to test endpoints
 2. Verify your access token works
 3. Test posting to a test page first
+4. Verify insights API access

 ### 3. Test Email

-1. Send a test email
+1. Send a test email through n8n
 2. Verify it arrives correctly
 3. Check spam folders if needed
+4. Test HTML formatting

 ## Troubleshooting